 Some of the items are obscure and difficult to find, like the ramps.
 In my case, my husband made a ramp for Tart because I hadn't yet found one although I've seen them recently.
 Other items can be found in most pet stores.

 Although incontinence is relatively uncommon in cats, it can happen.
 It can be a smelly inconvenience and uncomfortable for the cat.
 Litter box accidents tend to happen more often as cats age.
 You can add additional litter boxes around the house to make it more convenient and quicker for your cat to reach one.
 Another alternative is cat diapers.
-Some brands are available at Entirely Pets Simply enter "diapers" into their search box.

 The cat diaper that has been around for over 10 years and has been successful is Joybies Piddle Pants.
 These resemble adorable small overalls, which come in red, hot pink and navy blue and have a waterproof liner and an appropriately placed pad to contain small amounts of liquid.